jojos38/Anycubic-Kobra-Improved-Firmware/README.md

 - Reduced noise (motherboard fan)

 ### Known issues
-- Linear Advance does not work, will try to figure this out if I can
+- Linear Advance causes layer shift, might be unfixable

 ### Other things to know
 I can provide the list of softwares I used to build my own firmware if needed here is my Discord: jojos38#1337